datacarpentry/semester-biology/materials/basic-reproducibility-R.md

 * Use the `print` function to print out text you want the person running your code to see
 * Print out the answers to each homework exercise

+### Clean up extra code

+* Remove experiments from your code
+* Remove `install.packages()` lines from your code
+  * Avoid reinstalling packages on other peoples computers
+  * If you really want to keep it comment it out

 ### Checklist